 About Moray Carshare

 Moray Carshare is a community-based car club.
-There are currently over 130 members of the club, and we share 16 cars and one electric bicycle amongst us.
+There are currently over 150 members of the club, and we share 16 cars and one electric bicycle amongst us.
 The cars are placed at 8 different locations in and around Forres, Findhorn and Kinloss in the IV36 post code area of Morayshire in the north-east of Scotland.
-The car club is run in a democratic way, as a social enterprise, using a methodology called Sociocracy.
+The car club is a registered charity (SC047744) run as a social enterprise, and governed using a methodology called Sociocracy.
 Anyone living in the local area with an appropriate driving license is eligible to join.

 Our primary aims are: